 Like many cities across the country Portsmouth is facing a serious problem with air quality.
 Our Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality, and we are also working on our Local Transport Plan, which prioritises delivering cleaner air.

-The charging CAZ is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
+The charging Clean Air Zone (CAZ) is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
 This is supported by a number of other activities, such as:

 - providing more Electric Vehicle (EV) charge points

 - reviewing taxi licensing rules to encourage cleaner taxis and private hire vehicles (PHV) in the city

 - using the parking permits fee to encourage low emission vehicles, and discourage multiple car ownership

 - changing parking capacity and pricing, including expanding the Park and Ride